dsbrown1331/CoRL2019-DREX/README.md

 </p>

-This repository contains a code used to conduct experiments reported in the paper.
+This repository contains a code used to conduct experiments reported in the paper [Better-than-Demonstrator Imitation Learning via Automatically-Ranked Demonstrations](https://arxiv.org/pdf/1907.03976.pdf), presented at the Conference on Robot Learning (CoRL), 2019.

 If you find this repository is useful in your research, please cite the paper:
 ```